Silas Bolden: Minnesota Vikings

 Bolden signed with the Minnesota Vikings as an undrafted free agent on April 26, 2025.
+In 3 preseason games, he had one catch for three yards, three kick returns for 76 yards, and one punt return for eight yards.
 He was waived on August 24 as part of preliminary roster cuts.

 Houston Texans

 On September 3, 2025, Bolden was signed to the Houston Texans practice squad.
 He was released on September 14.

 On September 23, 2025 he had a tryout with the Falcons.

+Dallas Renegades

+Bolden was drafted by the Dallas Renegades in Day 2 of the 2026 UFL Draft.
+After attending training camp, he was released on March 19.

+BC Lions

+On April 15, 2026, Bolden signed with the BC Lions of the Canadian Football League (CFL).
+On May 31, he was assigned to the Lions' practice roster to start the 2026 CFL season.
+On June 18, Bolden was promoted to the Lions' active roster.
+On July 2, he was reassigned to the Lions' practice roster.
+He was released on August 19, 2026.

 Personal life

 Bolden is the younger brother of NFL wide receiver Victor Bolden Jr.